4 Phases of Your Cycle

 What’s Happening in the Body During the Plateau Phase

 These are Days 21-28 of your cycle (or the 7 days after the Plateau phase).
 If you don’t have a reliable menstrual cycle to track, use the cycle of the moon from the Last Quarter Moon to the New Moon (7 days later).
-Our hormonal levels begin to shift and wind down this week.
+Our hormonal levels begin to transition and wind down this week.
 We’ve come full circle!
-This is the cycle phase that’s all about respecting and responding to your body.
+This is the cycle phase all about respecting and responding to your body.
 It will use its subtle voice, sensations and nudges to guide you in the right direction.
 Catch up on sleep or increase your complex carbohydrate intake in response to sugar cravings.
-Take in all of the lessons you’ve learned from your body the 3 weeks before and put them to good use.
+Take in all of the lessons you’ve learned from your body the 3 weeks before, and apply them to your life for your benefit.
 This is important because as we optimize and support the high points of our hormonal cascades, we establish a good base for the entire next cycle!
 One of the most important aspects of this week is good detoxification support.
 Our modern environments leave us incredibly prone to elevated hormone levels with artificial, half-metabolized, hormone-like compounds floating around in the bloodstream that cause miserable symptoms (including but not limited to PMS, hormonal acne and spotting).

 While we are metabolizing and removing toxins and unnecessary hormones from our bodies, this is the time to slow down mentally and physically in preparation for the upcoming Release phase.
 It is best to approach every part of yourself with gentleness and compassion this week.
 Cravings and emotions tend to come up at this time, and it is a beautiful opportunity to explore why we have chosen to believe the things we believe or rely on the things we rely on.
 Instead of beating yourself up for not being perfect at sticking with your new diet, ask yourself why you crave what you crave.
-Would you benefit from comfort, and how can you give yourself that?
+Would you benefit from comfort?
+How can you provide more comfort for yourself?
 Do you need support?
 Who and what is a healthy source of support in your life?
 By looking at things from a perspective of love for yourself, we can let go of all the “shoulds” that make us feel small and not in control.
 Begin to express gratitude for all the ways you “mess up” so you can see things as a learning opportunity.
-When you stop making yourself small and “wrong”, you’ll become in tune with the strength you have inside.
+When you stop examining yourself as small and “wrong”, you’ll become in tune with the strength you have inside.